 Asbestos is a group of naturally occurring mineral fibers that are very strong, and have excellent heat resistance.
 Because of these properties, it was used in many building materials such as insulation and adhesives.
 Turns out it is also highly toxic, and its use is now highly regulated.

 The short answer is: very likely yes.

 Floor tiles, joint compound, attic insulation, & duct work are some of the common areas you will find asbestos.
-Even in newer homes, asbestos can be found in materials such as laminate floor covering.
+Even in newer homes, asbestos can be found in materials such as laminate or vinyl floor covering.
 Asbestos was so widely used, it is present in many homes.

 Hold On!
-I am Living With Asbestos?!?
+I’m Living With Asbestos?!?

 Some materials, however, can easily disintegrate and become airborne.
 You could have more easily been exposed to asbestos in pipe insulation or attic insulation.
-Again, my guess is that you have not seen prolonged exposure to either of those.
+Again, our guess is that you have not seen prolonged exposure to either of those.